 Day and multi-day tickets

-For visitors to Paris, there are 4 variations of day or multi-day tickets, each with its own advantages and disadvantages, and you should always calculate in advance where you want to go and how often you want to travel around Paris.
+For visitors to Paris, there are 3 options of day or multi-day tickets, each with its own advantages and disadvantages, and you should always calculate in advance where you want to go and how often you want to travel around Paris.

 This table provides a clear comparison.

-The best value card for day passes is the Navigo Easy Travel Card.
+The best value card for day tickets is the Navigo Travel Card.

-A physical card costs 2 eur, but there is also a free mobile version.
+The physical card is free to purchase and there is also a free mobile version.
 You can load several types of tickets on this card.

 Prices and variants